-Chiropractic Care Produces Long – Term Results in Patients with Headache
+Chiropractic Care Produces Long – Term Results in Patients with Headaches

-A February, 2001, report from the Foundation for Chiropractic Education and Research finds that chiropractic patients not only experience improvement in the frequency and severity of their headaches while under chiropractic care, but continue to experience these benefits even if their care program is interrupted.
+A report from the Foundation for Chiropractic Education and Research finds that chiropractic patients experience improvement in the frequency and severity of their headaches.
+They often experience these benefits even if their care program is interrupted.

-The study, a literature review performed at Duke University in Durham, NC, collected information from more than 2500 sources and compared how patients with different types of headache responded to such approaches as chiropractic, acupuncture, drug therapy, exercise and relaxation techniques.
+The study collected information from more than 2500 sources.
+It compared how patients with different types of headache responded to such approaches as chiropractic, acupuncture, drug therapy, exercise and relaxation techniques.

-According to the report, adjustments “appeared to result in immediate improvement in headache severity” in patients experiencing cervicogenic headache.
+According to the report, adjustments “appeared to result in immediate improvement in headache severity”.
 The report went on to say that when compared with soft-tissue therapies such as massage, chiropractic resulted in “sustained improvement in headache frequency and severity.”

-By way of commentary, this report shows that chiropractic care allows the body to function better, which allows true healing to take place.
-Drugs, on the other hand, tend to simply cover up the problem.
-Making symptoms disappear does not mean that true healing is taking place.
+It means that chiropractic care allows the body to function better, which allows true healing to take place.
+On the other hand, medications tend to simply cover up the problem.
+Masking symptoms does not mean that true healing is taking place.
 True healing takes place when the body is restored to its highest level of function.

 Why People are Suffering from Headaches . . . and Never Get Results

 Fact: Drugs don’t and can’t fix the cause of your headache pain.
-Drugs block out the symptoms, only to let the real problem worsen without you noticing.
-Look, if your house is on fire, do you want to shut off the fire alarm while it burns?
-I think you get it.
+Drugs block out the symptoms.
+However, the real problem worsens without you noticing.
+Think about it, if a house is on fire, do we just shut off the alarm while it burns?

 Migraines Respond to Chiropractic Care